Product kernels are efficient and flexible tools for high-dimensional scattered data interpolation: Interpolation with product kernels

 where $\Phi_i \in L_1(\mathbb{R}^{d_i}) \cap \mathcal{C}(\mathbb{R}^{d_i})$, for $i=1,\dots,M$.
 Then, the product kernel is a positive definite kernel on $\mathbb{R}^{d}$, where $d=\sum_{i=1}^{M} d_i$.

 \end{theorem}

 In this section, we generalize Theorem~\ref{thm:prodfunc_multi}.
 This is done by Theorem~\ref{thm:posdef}, where we omit the restrictive assumption~(\ref{bocher:assume:form}) on the kernel's translation-invariance.
-In order to do so, we introduce specific instances of structured interpolation point sets, called {\em grid-like} data sets, in Section~\ref{sec:GridLike}.
+To this end, we introduce specific instances of structured interpolation point sets, called {\em grid-like} data, in Section~\ref{sec:GridLike}.
 Then, in Section~\ref{sec:stability}, the numerical stability of interpolation by product kernels is analyzed.